About This Course

 You can find the full academic content for the current year of any given course in our University Calendar.

-To successfully complete the MSc International Accounting Practice course, you complete an induction week, nine taught modules over two semesters and 20 credits devoted to an accounting placement.
+To successfully complete the MSc International Accounting Practice course, you complete an induction week, nine taught modules over two semesters and 20 credits devoted to an accounting placement or group report.

 Lectures are scheduled across two semesters.
 You should anticipate spending up to three hours preparing and studying outside of lecture time, for each hour of lectures.
 The course is challenging – but rewarding; requiring high levels of student engagement with the materials.